The traditional Unix filesystem hierarchy is a bit complicated.

 grouping files from each application as links.
 Those directories are

-the traditional Unix ones found in /usr
+the traditional Unix ones found in /usr and specifically bin, include,

 lib, lib64 -> lib, libexec, sbin -> bin, and share.
 It can kinda be

-though as /usr/local
+though as /usr/local.

 the directories were Executables, Libraries, Headers, Shared and